 Tevis Cup Part 1

-Gara was agitated, but he was not tired.
-In spite of trotting, cantering, and galloping for the last twenty miles he remained keenly in tune with his task, continually moving his head back and forth, scanning the terrain while traveling forward.
-His ears turned this way and that, each independent of the other.
+Agitated, Gara was not tired.
+Despite trotting, cantering, and galloping the last twenty miles, he remained in tune with his task, moving his head back and forth, scanning the terrain while traveling forward, turning his ears this way and that, independent of the other.
 The perspiration Jen felt was from the adrenalin rush, the thrill of the race.
-Gara's anticipation started as soon as a saddle was put on his back.
+Gara’s anticipation started as soon as Jen placed a saddle on his back.
 He was sweaty even before the person in the front yelled: “Go!”

-Gara's tendency to become amped up was exacerbated by Jen's personality.
-Her eyes displayed a steely will, and her strong jawbone suggested that stubbornness accompanied the determined actions.
-She was an attractive young woman with short brown hair in a pixie style, long enough to show everyone she was a girl, but short enough not to have to fuss with it.
+Jen’s personality exacerbated Gara’s tendency to super-amp.
+Her eyes displayed a steely will; her strong jawbone suggested stubbornness accompanied the determined actions.
+Jen was a lovely young woman shaping her short brown hair in a pixie-style, long enough to show everyone she was a girl, but short enough not to have to fuss with it.

-She held her toned body taut as she rode out Gara's little tantrum.
+Jen held her toned body taut as she rode out Gara’s little tantrum.
 “Whoa!” she repeated.
 It was now mid-morning, three hours into the ride, and the temperature was rising.
-Any remaining morning coolness was rapidly vanishing with the unrelenting onslaught of a harsh, ascending sun.
+Any remaining morning coolness vanishing with the unrelenting onslaught of the harsh, ascending sun.

-The starting group had moved single file in the predawn darkness through Squaw Valley and climbed twenty-five hundred feet to Emigrant Pass.
-Now they were all bunched up together at a bottleneck in the trail.
+The group moved in the predawn darkness through Squaw Valley and climbed twenty-five hundred feet to Emigrant Pass.
+Now they bunched together at a bottleneck in the trail.

 “Whoa, whoa,” Jen yelled, as Gara backed into Marol’s horse, again.
-Babe was a pretty brown and white Tobiano paint filly, a thoroughbred and quarterhorse mix.
+Babe was an elegant brown and white Tobiano paint filly, a thoroughbred and quarter horse mix.
 Jen owned both Gara and Babe.

 Marol, a charming blonde in her late twenties, had long, silvery blonde hair and a British accent.
 Marol and her brother Hugh were visiting from South Africa.
 Jen allowed Marol to use the young filly for this uniquely American endurance ride.